THE VOLGA GERMANS IN PORTLAND

 Heinrich and Elisabeth had at least six children in Norka.
 Three of the children died there.

-In 1900, Heinrich is living in East Butte, Washington County, Oregon (now Tigard, Oregon) and working as a farmer.
-He remarried Lydia Hallauer who was born in Switzerland.
-Heinrich (Henry) appears to have three children from this marriage: Lydia, Hilda Christina and John George (July 10, 1899).
+In 1900, Heinrich was living in East Butte, Washington County, Oregon (now part of Tigard, Oregon), and working as a farmer.
+He remarried Lydia Hallauer, who was born in Switzerland.
+Heinrich (Henry) appears to have six children from this marriage: Lydia (born 1896), Hilda Christina (born 1897), John George (born July 10, 1899), Flora Matilda (born 1901), Albert Emmanuel (born 1903), and William Paul (born 1905).

 Sources